Kagamine/Docs/mvc/views/tag-helpers/intro.rst

 Tag Helper naming conventions
 ---------------------------------------

-We recommend, for Tag Helpers that target `existing HTML elements <http://www.w3.org/TR/html-markup/elements.html>`_, that you preface attribute names with a prefix that indicates the attribute is additive and run on the server.
+We recommend, for Tag Helpers that target `existing HTML elements <http://www.w3.org/TR/html-markup/elements.html>`_, that you preface additive attribute names with a prefix to indicate they are run on the server.
 (We say additive because the server adds to the existing markup.)
 For example, the built-in Tag Helpers use the "asp-" prefix.
 The "asp-" prefix is not considered a reserved prefix, so developers can copy that convention.
 Some teams will prefer to use their own naming convention to distinguish their Tag Helpers.

 If a Tag Helper targets a custom element, we recommend the attributes not be prefixed.
 Custom elements are processed only on the server, so you don’t need the prefix to denote server processing.
 A good example is the ``EnvironmentTagHelper``.
 The following markup comes from the *Views/Shared/_Layout.cshtml* file created by a new ASP.NET Web App.